 Bathrooms are another part of the home where faults can be found.

-Silicon is used to seal shower walls and bathtubs.
-Over time this silicon can peel and break off.
+Not to be confused with silicon, silicone is a rubber-like substance used to seal shower walls and bathtubs.
+Over time this silicone can peel and break off.

 Grout is a dense fluid mixture of water, cement and sand which is used to fill and seal gaps in tiles and in other places.
 It is used mainly in bathroom tiles.
 Grout similarly degrades over time.

 Bathrooms are one of the most important areas of the house so even minor issues can have a big impact on the price of a home.